-Risk 2: Overlooked or Missed Requirements | 10% probability | Mid to High catch.
-As the project gets developed, the client will bring these additional requirements to the forefront, which we want to remain ready to accommodate if possible.
+Risk 2: Overlooked or Missed Requirements | 10% probability | Mid to High gets developed, the client will bring these additional requirements to the forefront, which we want to remain ready to accommodate if possible.

-While we are working with technologically savvy clients, there is always an amount of risk that we may have missed a crucial requirement for the system.
-As we develop the requirements, we will hopefully diminish this risk, but there is always a possibility that the client mentions something that may have been a big requirement that we did not
+While we are working with our clients, there is always an amount of risk that we may have missed a crucial requirement for the system.
+As we develop the requirements, we will hopefully diminish this risk, but there is always a possibility that the client mentions something that may have been a big requirement that we did not catch.
+As the project